Congratulations! You’ve just created a bunch of killer Ads and online promotions for your products and are eagerly waiting for the resulting sales.

 To better understand your audience, you need to study their behaviour on your website.
 Record visitor movements using plugins and Google Analytics to see how shoppers behave on your website.

-By examining where they go, where they stop, which pages they avoid, and which pages they like, you will know which page or product attracts more attention and which pages are not popular.
+By examining where they go, where they stop, which pages they avoid, and which they like, you will know which page or product attracts more attention and which are not popular.
 This can help you tweak your marketing efforts for maximum efficiency.

 Targeted landing pages